Complete Buyer’s Guide for Home Inspection Checklist

 What aspects does a home inspection checklist cover?

-A home inspection checklist typically covers structural elements, plumbing, electrical systems, HVAC, and more.
+A home inspection checklist typically covers the home’s structure, roof, foundation, plumbing, electrical systems, HVAC, interior and exterior components, appliances, and visible safety issues.

 How can I make the most of a home inspection checklist?